Prime Minister Boris Johnson has revealed the government’s ‘roadmap’ to end lockdown restrictions in England.

 - Find out more: travel corridor removal: what it means for you

 This story was first published on 23 June 2020 and has been updated.
-The latest update was on 18 January to reflect the latest lockdown rules.
+The latest update was on 23 February 2021 to reflect the latest lockdown news.